Pharmaceutical Affairs Act

 Article 27

-Matters to be registered under the preceding Paragraph shall be specified by the central competent health authority.
+Matters to be registered under the preceding paragraph shall be specified by the central competent health authority.

 Article 27-1